isabella232/media-analytics.en-1/help/media-overview.md

 The SDKs are routinely updated when new versions of devices are released, and you can use these SDKs to integrate with most of the largest media players today, including Brightcove and Ooyala.

 For devices or platforms that do not currently have SDK support (or even if they do), you can implement the Media Collection API, through which you make RESTful API calls directly from the device/platform to the Media Analytics backend.
 The table below provides a list of the devices that are currently supported through our Media SDK implementation and Media Collection API implementation.
-To download the most recent version of the SDK, see [](sdk-implement/download-sdks.md).
+To download the most recent version of the SDK, see [Download SDKs](sdk-implement/download-sdks.md).
 If there is a device that is not listed which you are seeking measurement against, please contact customer care or your solution consultant for the status of that device.

 |  |**Media SDK** |**Media Collection API** |
 |---|---|---|